bahim22/work/Docs2/AplusQues.md

 4. AT style systems use 2 power connectors (P8 & P9) to connect to mobo.
 ATX uses one P1 connector.
 5. inverter board: converts low volt DC power to high volt AC; lights up back-light bulb.
 If it's broken, LCD screen won't light up when laptop is powered, but you'll see a very dim image

-### Memory

-- ECC: can continue to work even if it has corrupt data
-- Paging: a file that's used as virtual mmemory on the system
-- RAM: short-term memory used to store working data
-- Non-parity: doesn't maintain parity info and can't perform error checking.

-### Printers: Laser, Thermal, Ink

-- Steps for laser printing:
-  - process, clean, charge, expose, dev, tran, fuse

 ### Cable Types

 #### Network Cables